Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

 \subsubsection{Task 3: Examination}

 The examination task assesses the LLM's ability to analyze medical images and generate corresponding image reports.
 The input consists of the medical images from each case, and the output is a free-text image report.
 This task tests the LLM's capability to interpret visual medical data and articulate findings in a clear, professional manner.

-Given the complexity of medical reports, conventional NLP metrics such as BLEU \cite{papineni2002bleu} and BERTScore \cite{zhang2019bertscore} are inadequate for evaluating this task, as they do not capture whether the generated report aligns with the ground truth in terms of medical claims.
+\textbf{Evaluation metrics:} Given the complexity of medical reports, conventional NLP metrics such as BLEU \cite{papineni2002bleu} and BERTScore \cite{zhang2019bertscore} are inadequate for evaluating this task, as they do not capture whether the generated report aligns with the ground truth in terms of medical claims.
 Instead, we adopt the Claim Recall metric proposed in DocLens \cite{xie2024doclens} to evaluate the completeness of the generated report.
 First, GPT-4o-mini is used to extract a list of claims from the original ground truth report.
 Then, GPT-4o-mini assesses whether the generated report entails these reference claims, and the recall score measures the proportion of claims that are correctly reflected in the generated report.
 The prompts used for this evaluation can be found in \autoref{fig:prompt_evaluation}.